keptn/keptn.github.io/content/docs/0.8.x/continuous_delivery/delivery_assistant/index.md

 title: Delivery Assistant
 description: Approval of deployment for manual approval strategy
 weight: 50
-keywords: [0.8.x-bridge, 0.8.x-cd]
+keywords: [0.7.x-bridge, 0.7.x-cd]
 aliases:
-  - /docs/0.8.x/reference/bridge/delivery_assistent/
+  - /docs/0.7.x/reference/bridge/delivery_assistent/
 ---

-If you configured approval-strategy `manual` within your [multi-stage delivery](../multi_stage/#approval-strategy), Keptn's `gateekeper-service` will ask for an approval before deploying the artefact in the current stage, e.g.:
+If you configured approval-strategy `manual` within your [multi-stage delivery](../multi_stage/#approval-strategy), Keptn will ask for an approval before deploying the artefact in the current stage, e.g.:

 {{< popup_image